Almost commuting matrices, cohomology, and dimension: Introduction

 (i) Any normal element of the Calkin algebra with spectrum contained in $X$ lifts to a normal operator;

 (ii) Any normal element of the Calkin algebra with spectrum contained in $X$ lifts to a normal operator with the same spectrum;

-(iii) $\dim X\le 1$ and $H^1(X)=0$.
+(iii) $\dim X\le 1$ and $H^1(X, \mathbb Z)=0$.

-One further application is concerned with l-closed C*-algebras as introduced by Blackadar in \cite{Blackadar}.
-He defined l-closed and l-open C*-algebras as noncommutative analogues of topological spaces with certain natural properties regarding extendability of continuous maps (see Section 5.2 for definitions).
-It turns out that l-openness is, as was shown by Blackadar, closely related to semiprojectivity. l-closedness, on the other hand, remains quite mysterious.
-There is no idea yet how to characterize it, but Blackadar states that "It seems reasonable that if $X$ is any ANR (absolute neighborhood retract), then $C(X)$ is l-closed".
+One further application is concerned with $\ell$-closed C*-algebras as introduced by Blackadar in \cite{Blackadar}.
+He defined $\ell$-closed and $\ell$-open C*-algebras as noncommutative analogues of topological spaces with certain natural properties regarding extendability of continuous maps (see Section 5.2 for definitions).
+It turns out that $\ell$-openness is, as was shown by Blackadar, closely related to semiprojectivity. $\ell$-closedness, on the other hand, remains quite mysterious.
+There is no idea yet how to characterize it, but Blackadar states that {\it``It seems reasonable that if $X$ is any ANR (absolute neighborhood retract), then $C(X)$ is $\ell$-closed''}.
 We show that this is actually not the case, namely that dimensional obstructions need to be taken into account.